galib-abdun-noor/Spring-Boot-Hibernate/01-spring-boot-overview/readme.md

 - It contains key-value pairs of configuration properties that control behaviors such as database connections, logging settings, and server configurations.
 - The file is automatically loaded during application startup and provides externalized configuration, allowing modifications without changing the source code.

+# java -jar Command
+The java -jar command in Spring Boot is used to run an executable JAR file that contains your Spring Boot application along with its dependencies.
+This command starts the embedded web server and deploys your application.